DeveloPassion/knowii-voice-ai-docs/docs/user-guide/installation.md

 ### Linux

-- Coming soon
+- Not supported yet

 ### macOS

-- Coming soon
+- Not supported yet

 ## Download